 It’s a good idea to only brush your teeth with filtered or bottled water in Peru to prevent sickness.

-Being someone who lives near a beach and seeing LOTS of plastic in the ocean, I try to avoid plastic water bottles.
+Being someone who lives near a beach and sees LOTS of plastic in the ocean, I try to avoid plastic water bottles.

 I’m a HUGE fan of this item HERE.
 I used it ALL around India, Cambodia, backpacking, sometimes even in Europe, and even where I live in the U.S.